 The ShotSpotter and Real-time Crime Center project supports crime and gun violence reduction efforts through the use of license plate readers, mobile and pole mounted surveillance cameras and ShotSpotter cameras, which track and report gunfire in a designated coverage area.
-This technology will assist the Toledo Police Department with quickly identifying criminal actors and will also act as a visual deterrence in areas associated with high crime rates.
-ARPA funds totaling \$2.0 million will be used to purchase, deploy and monitor 60 pole-mounted cameras and license plate readers in areas of high crime and public disorder.
-Three mobile camera trailers also will be purchased for use in areas that are experiencing real-time influxes of criminal activity.
+This technology has greatly assisted the Toledo Police Department with quickly identifying criminal actors and will also act as a visual deterrence in areas associated with high crime rates.
+ARPA funds totaling \$2.0 million was used to purchase, deploy and monitor 60 pole-mounted cameras and license plate readers in areas of high crime and public disorder.
+Three mobile camera trailers were also purchased for use in areas that are experiencing real-time influxes of criminal activity.
 Lastly, the ARPA funding supports the purchase of the city's third ShotSpotter camera, which has been deployed in East Toledo.

 The Toledo Police Department, working with the Office of the Mayor, regularly informs and updates the community about crime reduction efforts and outcomes in the city, including how the use of technology can aid in these efforts.
 The recently launched Link Toledo program enables the people of Toledo help keep their community safe by registering their residential or business cameras with the Toledo Police Department.
-The program aims to greatly enhance emergency preparedness by enabling police, fire, and public safety professionals to better assess, rapidly respond to and investigate criminal activity and emergency situations in the community.
+To date, we have 1,116 residents registered with the program and over 630 cameras integrated.
+The program continues to greatly enhance emergency preparedness by enabling police, fire, and public safety professionals to better assess, rapidly respond to and investigate criminal activity and emergency situations in the community.

 Reductions in crime and gun violence are measured through changes in crime statistics for incidents of theft, burglary, homicide, robbery and shootings.
-The city shared its most recent crime statistics with the community in early July, reporting that crime rates have decreased in almost every category when compared to the prior year.
+The city shared its most recent crime statistics with the community in late July, reporting that crime rates have decreased in almost every category when compared to the prior year.
 Details on these statistics can be found at the link below.